pragmaticAweds/pragmatic-aweds-prembly-sdk/README.md

 The Prembly Identitypass SDK offers the following features:

-- Data verification: Verify the authenticity of data from different countries and sources, including bank-datas, government-issued IDs, credit reports.
+- Data verification: verify the authenticity of datas from different countries and sources such as stamp duty, plate numbers, NIN, international passport, bvn, government-issued IDs, credit reports etc.

-- Global business verification: Verify the authenticity of a range of documents, including passports, driver's licenses, and utility bills.
+- Global business verification: get essential company information you are doing/want to have a business with by verifying their authenticity, as well as for marketing and sales purposes by searching using company name, customer details, email, or country code, adhering to ISO-3166-1 Alpha-2 standards, and biometric-based registration verification.

-- Document verification: Verify the authenticity of a range of documents, including passports, driver's licenses, and utility bills.
+- Document verification: you can easily add document verification to your software applications by using document image verification method.
+It's a simple and efficient way to automate document verification across regions like Asia-Pacific (APAC), Europe, Middle East, and Africa (EMEA), North America (NA), and South America (SA).

-- Biometrics: Verify the identity of your users using biometric data, such as fingerprints and facial recognition.
+- Biometrics: Enroll and authenticate your users by utilizing facial recognition method.
+This allows you to register and verify your users' identities using their unique facial features.

-- Identity Radar: Verify the identity of your users using biometric data, such as fingerprints and facial recognition.
+- Identity Radar: prevents fraud in digital businesses using quality data and our AI engine.
+Choose our Fraud Detection & Prevention solution for peace of mind.

-- General: Verify the identity of your users using biometric data, such as fingerprints and facial recognition.
+- General: you can also use other verification services.

 ## Requirements